mark-when/docs/remarking/index.md

 :::

-Which then turns each event into something like this:
+Which then turns each event into something like this (this is an actual embedded remark, you can interact with it):

 <blockquote data-remarking-uri="/rob/rob/Example-for-the-documentation"></blockquote>